|When: Jan 15, 2016 12:00 AM to Jan 25, 2016 11:55 PM|

 January 15-25, 2016

-Escape the cold, dark days of winter and join Portland Audubon on this unforgettable trip into the very heart of the Caribbean.
+Escape the cold, dark days of winter and join the Audubon Society of Portland on this unforgettable trip into the very heart of the Caribbean.

 Destinations and Birds

 We begin our trip in Montego Bay, where we’ll team up with our local birding expert and co-leader, then travel to the coastal town of Negril, famous for its seven-mile stretch of beach.
 We’ll spend two nights here, and on our one full day, visit the Royal Palms Reserve, a wetland that often yields the West Indian Whistling Duck, Tricolored Herons, and the endemic Jamaican Vireo.
 Back in Negril, you’ll have time to stroll on the sandy beach or swim in the warm, gentle surf before we head out the next morning on our trek across the northern coast of the island.

 On our way to Ocho Rios, we’ll stop to bird a few local hot spots, including a bird sanctuary that specializes in providing visitors with up-close views of some of the island’s most interesting inhabitants.
 The Red-tailed Streamertails, grassquits, Bananaquits and a host of other species will come to the feeders, so close you’ll be tempted to reach out and touch them.
 After this, we plan a stop at the infamous Rose Hall Great House, allowing us a glimpse into Jamaica’s past as we tour the magnificent house and grounds.